Vieux Sané

-Vieux Yakhya Sané (born 4 August 1989) is a Senegalese professional footballer who last played as a defender for Brann.
+Vieux Yakhya Sané (born 4 August 1989) is a former Senegalese professional footballer who last played as a defender for Brann.
 He has previously played for Tromsø, Bodø/Glimt, Stade Brest, Bursaspor (only cup games), Auxerre and Oostende.

 Club career

 Sané was born in Dakar, and moved to Tromsø in 2011.
 Before the 2012 season he signed a contract with Bodø/Glimt and made his debut in 3–3 draw against Bærum.

 After four seasons with Bodø/Glimt, Sané moved to France, signing a six-month contract, with the option of an additional year, with Ligue 2 side Stade Brestois 29.